asjadnaqvi/DiD/README.md

-*Last updated: 23 August 2021*
+*Last updated: 30 August 2021*

 # Notes

 This repository tracks the recent developments in the Difference-in-Difference (DiD) literature.
 Currently, it is just a dump of my bookmarks from different websites including Twitter, GitHub, YouTube etc. This will be sorted out over time as the literature converges to some consensus.
 But this might still take a while.

-This is a working document, if you want to contribute, just e-mail, [open an issue](https://github.com/AsjadNaqvi/Diff-in-Diff-Notes/issues) or [start a discussion](https://github.com/AsjadNaqvi/Diff-in-Diff-Notes/discussions) on GitHub.
-Since paths and links are also subject to change, please report these changes so this repository is kept as up to date as possible.
+This is a working document.
+If you want to report errors or contribute, just [open an issue](https://github.com/AsjadNaqvi/DiD/issues) on GitHub or e-mail at asjadnaqvi@gmail.com.
+Since paths and links are also subject to change, please report them to keep this repository as up-to-date as possible.

 # Why do DiD?